adhikaribishwo/adhikaribishwo.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a doctoral researcher at [Tampere University](https://www.tuni.fi/en), Finland.
-Where, I am working on efficient object annotation methods on image datasets(bounding boxes) and low resource implementation of object detection on embedded devices.
+Where, I am working on efficient object annotation methods for image datasets(bounding boxes) and object detection on low-resourced computing devices *i.e.,* embedded devices such as Raspberry Pi.
-Recently, I joined [Silo AI](https://www.silo.ai), the largest private AI lab in the Nordics, as AI scientist.
-Where, I am working on making AI as a product for clients.
+I am working at [Silo AI](https://www.silo.ai), the largest private AI lab in the Nordics, as AI scientist.
+Where, my duties includes making AI as a product for clients from different sectors.
 <!-- the supervision of Associate Professor [Heikki Huttunen](http://www.cs.tut.fi/~hehu/) and Associate Professor [Esa Rahtu](https://esa.rahtu.fi/). -->

 <!-- This is my google [site](https://sites.google.com/view/bishwoadhikari/home).   -->